leopku/puppet-proftpd/README.md

-puppet-proftp
+puppet-proftpd
 =============

-Proftp moudel for puppet
+Proftpd moudel for puppet